ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 Each of the inner lists represent the audio data in a different channel.

-For example if we want to write a .wav file with two channels that would look like this:
+For example if we want to write a .wav file with two channels that would look like this :

 ```fs
 let synth = Synth() // Init